quicwg/multipath/draft-ietf-quic-multipath.md

 that can be used during a connection.
 The active_connection_id_limit transport parameter limits the maximum number of active Connection IDs per path.
-A multipath QUIC connection is thus an established QUIC connection where the initial_max_paths transport parameter has been successfully negotiated.
+A multipath QUIC connection is thus an established QUIC connection where the initial_max_client_paths and initial_max_server_paths transport parameter have been successfully negotiated.

 Endpoints need to pre-allocate new Connection IDs with associating Path Identifiers before initiating new paths.